Chevron left

 A person practicing breathing exercises to calm nerves before surgery

 Going “under the knife” can be an incredibly stressful experience.
 Whether it’s a minor procedure or a life-changing operation, “nerves” before surgery are common and perfectly normal.
-But don’t worry!
 There are numerous strategies and techniques to help you stay calm and composed before surgery.
-In this comprehensive guide, we’ll explore a comprehensive plan to manage pre-surgery anxiety, making your journey to the operating room as smooth as possible.
+In this comprehensive guide, we’ll explore a plan to manage pre-surgery anxiety, making your journey to the operating room as smooth and worry-free as possible.
+That said, if you suffer from severe anxiety, it's recommended you seek treatment with a professional before surgery to ensure it does not interfere with your ability to cope and to minimize health risks.

 Key Takeaways